On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorified analytic continuation of hypergeometric series

 \subsection{Analytic continuation in the language of the Grothendieck group}

 As we mentioned in Section \ref{sec:dec_cat_par} the disk partition function represents a map from the category to its Grothendieck group given by a vector space.
 In this section we will discuss a simpler behavior of the Grothendieck groups under the parallel transport.
 This will allow us to capture static behavior of solitons confined to the defect.
-For this we use the methods of spectral networks (see Appendix~\ref{sec:App_SN}).
+Here we apply the methods of spectral networks (see Appendix~\ref{sec:App_SN}).